percona/percona-server-mongodb-operator/source/users.rst

 Users
 =====

-As it is written in the installation part, the Operator requires Kubernetes Secrets to be deployed before it is started.
+During installation, the Operator requires
+Kubernetes Secrets to be deployed before the Operator is started.
 The name of the required secrets can be set in ``deploy/cr.yaml`` under the ``spec.secrets`` section.